-For that reason, I’ve been working closely with early adopters like fashion and homeware retailer Blue Illusion in Australia, both to track their progress and understand the nuance of their application of the technology.
+At NTT ICT, we have been working closely with early adopters like fashion and homeware retailer Blue Illusion in Australia, both to track their progress and understand the nuance of their application of the technology.

 Retail in general has a strong business case for SD-WAN.
 But I’m also finding the same can be said for sectors as diverse as finance and construction.

 The common denominator among early adopters is a heavy reliance on “branch” networks – whether those branches be shops, remote sites, banks or even display homes.

 Networking branches back to head office has traditionally been a challenging process.
 It can take weeks to have new fixed links provisioned, and that simply isn’t plausible for many fast-moving industries.

 In retail, for example, there’s a trend to deploy pop-up stores for limited periods of time.
 Taking advantage of this selling model means being able to put up and tear down systems and networks quickly.

 The new home construction industry faces similar challenges.

 To get people interested in their products, they build display homes that exist for very short periods before being sold off.
 But in the time they exist, they need connectivity and good links back to the construction company’s headquarters to support sales and communications with prospective buyers.